Skip to main content

 Update Vercel

-After Caddy is running, update the OPENCLAW_API_URL in your Vercel project settings:
+After Caddy is running, update the OPENCLAW_API_URL in your Vercel project settings: The OPENCLAW_API_KEY stays the same.

 Troubleshooting